 No, Ruby on Rails is a web development framework.
 But, the framework is written in Ruby, a dynamic and open-source programming language.
 We'll learn more about this language later on.

-Ruby on Rails is a full-stack framework that covers both the front and back-end.
+Ruby on Rails is a full-stack framework covering the front and back end.